-The criteria for protection of listed buildings and other heritage sites are covered in Policy EL2 above.
+The criteria for protection of listed buildings and other heritage sites are covered in Policy EL2Test Valley Local Plan policy E9 and the Wiltshire Core Strategy CP58 above.
 However, there will be occasions when owners/developers wish to convert or add on to existing historic buildings to maintain or enhance their use especially where the right balance is struck between preserving our heritage versus sustaining the inhabitants in a modern environment.
 Much of our national heritage is evident in the visible changes in dwellings over hundreds of years as they adapt to differing needs and civilisation.

 Policy HD3 Determine the Policy for the use of garden and adjacent land within an existing house boundary for the construction of additional dwelling or business buildings.

-Development proposals for new dwellings on sites that form part of an existing residential garden, or group of gardens, must:
+Development proposals for new dwellings on sites that form part of an existing residential garden, or group of gardens, mustshould:

 - i.
-Conserve and compliment the character of the surrounding area. - ii.
+Conserve-Respect and compliment the character of the surrounding area. - ii.
 Meet policy requirements for materials and design. - iii.
-Provide garden space around all buildings including any trees that are identified in Policy EL5 as appropriate to the area. - iv.
+Provide garden space around all buildings and where appropriate includeing any trees that are identified in Policy EL5 as appropriate to the area. - iv.
 Retain existing features such as trees, valued hedgerows and walls that are characteristic of the streetscape and the local area. - v.
 Provide amenity space, vehicular access and onsite parking both for the new development and existing dwelling (s) on the site.
 (See also policy IC3). - vi.
-Ensure there is no adverse impact on the amenities of adjacent properties with overlooking, loss of privacy or overshadowing. - vii.
+Ensure there is no adverse impact on the amenities of adjacent properties with overlooking, loss of privacy er-and overshadowing. - vii.
 Avoid over development or cramping in relation to adjoining properties.